yangwao/yangwao.github.io/docs/about.md

 # About 🌈

-This is supposed to be summary of my wellbeing 💆‍♂️.
+This is supposed to be summary of my (digital) wellbeing 💆‍♂️.

 ### As (FullStack) Developer I learned
 Being able to design, prototype, code, 💅 polish, build, deploy and scale.
 I keep my mind calm, when there is known scenario ahead including [antifragility](https://en.wikipedia.org/wiki/Antifragility).
-I feel myself comfortable on position of [Developer Advocate](https://www.quora.com/What-exactly-is-the-job-of-a-developer-advocate), Backend engineer and UX advocate.
+I feel myself comfortable on position of [Developer Advocate](https://www.quora.com/What-exactly-is-the-job-of-a-developer-advocate), Frontend/Backend engineer and UX advocate.

 I'm person who is constantly seeking system in chaos.

+Exploring possibilities, looking changes in (knowledge) graph(s)

 ### Inspiration for this resume is from
 * [@bcrypt](https://diracdeltas.github.io/blog/about)